 Tips for Applying to UC-San Diego

-• Make sure to dedicate sufficient time and effort to the supplemental essays required by UC-San Diego.
-In the 2021-22 cycle, there are eight total prompts, of which applicants are instructed to choose four to respond to.
+• Make sure to dedicate sufficient time and effort to the supplemental essays required by UC San Diego.
+There are eight total prompts.
+Applicants respond to 4.
 Each response in limited to maximum of 350 words.

 1) Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.